17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

-- FYI: Mackworth Island State Park is open year-round, but in the winter icy conditions can make the trail a bit harder to navigate.
-The fee to enter the park is at least $4 for non-residents, $3 for residents, and $1 for non-resident seniors.
+- FYI: Mackworth Island State Park is open year-round, but in the winter, icy conditions can make the trail a bit harder to navigate.
+There's a small entrance fee.
 Parking can be limited during the busy season, so try to arrive early to ensure you can enjoy the day.
 Dogs can come along for this adventure, but be sure to keep them on a leash.

 Best Winter Hikes in Maine

-It takes a hearty hiker to get outside in the winter and these trails are perfect for those strong individuals.
-Head out in layers to enjoy some of the best routes that are even more beautiful when the temperatures drop.
+It takes a hearty hiker to get outside in the winter, and these trails are perfect for those strong individuals, especially those who love that invigorating feel of icy air on their faces.
+Head out in layers to enjoy some of the best routes, which are even more beautiful when temperatures drop.
 If you're lucky, you might even be able to enjoy these with a coating of snow.
 Of course, be sure to wear layers and be prepared for any sudden weather changes.

 - Location: South Casco, Sebago Lake State Park